MauritzOnline/WebFrameworkPHP/README.md

 ---

+## Error codes

+You can easily customize the default error handler that is provided.
+This error handler will deal with fatal errors and exceptions.

+- **E10000:** Fatal error caused by loaded routes or other custom code.
+- **E10001:** Error sent using `trigger_error`.
+- **E20000:** Error sent from `send_json`, caused by failed JSON encode.

+---

 ## Helmet

 > This framework includes [Helmet's (JS)](https://helmetjs.github.io/) defaults that can be activated by calling `$webFramework->helmet()`, this must be called before `$webFramework->start()`.